 Killam's Board recognizes the significance of gender diversity and is committed to the advancement of women on the Board and within Killam.
 To pursue goals of gender diversity, the Board will ensure that any short list of Board nominees includes women.
-The Board targets a minimum of 30% women trustees, a target that has been met since 2020.

 The Board also considers the representation of such diversity in the selection of executives.
 Killam has a long history of promoting and hiring females in executive positions and intends to maintain a high level of representation, with a minimum target of 30% female representation, a target that Killam has exceeded for 10 years.
-Currently 50%, or 5 of 10, of Killam's executive officers are female.
+Currently, 55%, or 6 of 11, of Killam's executive officers are female.
 The graph below illustrates female representation across Killam in various positions.

-(1) 1% of Killam employees identify as non-binary as at December 31, 2023.
+(1) 2% of Killam employees identify as non-binary as at December 31, 2024.